 Android TV (Nvidia Shield, Chromecast with Google TV): Android TV is a little different from the other options here in that manufacturers can put their own spin on the interface, similar to phone manufacturers with Android.

 You'll find that many apps exhibit plenty of individuality on Shield TV and Chromecast with Google TV, which contrasts with the visual in-app consistency with Roku apps.
-There were some annoying gaps early on, such as Amazon Prime Video not being available out of the box outside the U.S., though that issue has since been rectified.
 Generally speaking, Android TV devices include the Google Assistant for voice commands and smart home control, and they have Chromecast built-in, too.

-Google is said to be slowly migrating Android TV over to the Google TV interface, which debuted on the Chromecast with Google TV.
+Google has been slowly migrating Android TV over to the Google TV interface, which debuted on the Chromecast with Google TV.
 This interface de-emphasizes individual apps in favor of a curated and personalized content recommendation layout that is arguably much more helpful when trying to find something to watch.

 Chromecast: Until the debut of the newest version of Chromecast with Google TV, Chromecast ran entirely on the magical power of casting — i.e., beaming content from one device wirelessly to your TV.
 Everything about the Chromecast was controlled via your casting device — including app search, content playback, and even private listening modes — whether that's an Android or iOS smartphone or tablet, a Windows PC, or a Mac.

 But the new Chromecast with Google TV changes that script, bringing in a handy remote control and on-screen interface.
 Essentially, this new $50 dongle is the best of both worlds.